davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 1. Role signup on the online agenda.
 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.
 == Changelog ==
+= 6.4.2 =
+* Shortcode for displaying QR code to enable app on the front end [[toastmost_mobile_qr_shortcode]] = 6.4.1 =
+* Clearer button labels on voting screens.
+Fixed notifications at bottom of screen.
+* Altered API to check for multiple members signing up for same role.
 = 6.4 =
 * Translations on dynamic agenda
 = 6.3.9 =